Demo: Spark Declarative Pipelines with Delta Lake¶

 Create SDP Project¶

-Create a sample SDP project.
+Create a sample SDP project using spark-pipelines CLI.

 Switch to sdp-delta directory and execute dry-run.